npmcdn-to-unpkg-bot/iris-em-js-sdk/README.md

-# Iris Auth JS SDK
+# Iris Event Manager JS SDK
 ## Introduction
 This section describes JavaScript SDK for Iris Event Manager.
 This SDK is isomorphic and can be used both from the browser or node.
 Package can be installed with